Towards a Fairer Non-negative Matrix Factorization: Numerical Experiments

 \subsection{Algorithm Comparisons}

-We propose two different algorithms for \fnmf: the alternating minimization method (Algorithm~\ref{alg:AM-fairnmf}) and the multiplicative update method (Algorithm~\ref{alg:MU-fairnmf}).
-In Figures~\ref{fig:fnmf_synthetic_loss}, \ref{fig:fnmf_hd_loss}, and~\ref{fig:fnmf_20n_loss}, both algorithms are run on three different datasets: the synthetic dataset, the heart disease dataset, and the 20Newsgroups dataset, respectively.
+We propose two different algorithms for \fnmf: the alternating minimization method (\cref{alg:AM-fairnmf}) and the multiplicative updates method (\cref{alg:MU-fairnmf}).
+In \cref{fig:fnmf_ortho_1_loss,fig:fnmf_ortho_2_loss,fig:fnmf_hd_loss,fig:fnmf_20n_loss}, both algorithms are run on three different datasets: the first synthetic dataset, the second synthetic dataset, the heart disease dataset, and the 20Newsgroups dataset, respectively.
 For the heart disease and 20Newsgroups datasets, both algorithms perform equally well.
-However, for the synthetic dataset, the alternating minimization method is able to consistently find a lower loss solution for \fnmf than the multiplicative update method.
-This discrepancy is mirrored in Section~\ref{sec: fnmf-algorithms}, where we only show a non-increasing result for the alternating minimization method.
+However, for the synthetic dataset, the alternating minimization method is more consistent in finding low loss solutions for the optimization problem.
+This discrepancy is mirrored in \cref{sec: fnmf-algorithms}, where we only show a non-increasing result for the alternating minimization method.

 However, an important consideration when choosing between these two methods is the computation cost of each.
 The alternating minimization involves solving one SOCP and one NNLS problem with each iteration, which is very expensive.
-On the other hand, the multiplicative update scheme only requires a few matrix multiplications in each iteration.
-Figure~\ref{fig:times} shows how long both algorithms took to reach convergence on dataset and rank combination when run on a 12 core 3.50GHz Intel i9-9920X CPU.
-For the larger datasets (the 20Newsgroups dataset and higher ranks of the synthetic dataset), the alternating minimization problem is substantially slower than the multiplicative update.
-A single \fnmf decomposition with the alternating minimization method can easily take over an hour to perform, whereas the longest time for convergence with the multiplicative update method across all datasets and ranks is 129 seconds.
+On the other hand, the multiplicative updates scheme only requires a few matrix multiplications in each iteration. \Cref{fig:times} shows how long both algorithms took to reach convergence for the two real-world datasets\footnote{We do not report times for the synthetic datasets, due to the different choice in stopping condition.} when run on a 12 core 3.50GHz Intel i9-9920X CPU.
+For the larger dataset (the 20Newsgroups dataset), the alternating minimization scheme is substantially slower than the multiplicative updates scheme.
+A single \fnmf decomposition with the alternating minimization method can easily take over an hour to perform, whereas the longest time for convergence with the multiplicative updates method across all datasets and ranks is $129$ seconds.